14+ Nursing CV Sample & Templates – PDF, PSD, AI, DOC, Publisher, InDesign, Apple Page

 Depending on which country you are from, a CV and a sample resume can either be the same document or they can be very different.
 In some countries like India, South Africa, and Australia, the terms vita and resume are used interchangeably.
-In the US and Canada, the resume is the preferred application document accepted.
+In the US and Canada, the resume outline is the preferred application document accepted.
 The UK, Ireland and New Zealand only accept CVs while resumes are not used at all.
 There is even a European Union CV format for use in mainland Europe.

 Nursing Fresh Grad CV Sample